-In addition to offices, laboratory, and lecture facilities in the Baylor Sciences Building, many specialized laboratories are located in the Quinton and Mildred Carlile Research Center.
+In addition to offices, laboratory, and lecture facilities in the Baylor Sciences Building, many specialized laboratories are located in the new Carlile Geology Research Center, which is adjacent to the Baylor Sciences Building.
 Geophysical equipment is available for work in applied seismology, gravity, magnetic, and electrical methods.
 Equipment includes a gravity meter, a magnetometer, a conductivity meter, a resistivity meter, and a 12-channel seismograph system.
 All of this equipment is routinely used in class laboratories, as well as in advanced labs and research projects.
 A borehole logger provides spontaneous potential, resistance, and natural gamma logs to a depth of 1000 feet.
-Heavy equipment available includes a trailer-mounted drill rig with mud-rotary, auger, and coring capabilities, a vibracoring system, a sub-bottom acoustic profiling system, a Cesium 137 analyzer, and a 24-foot specially equipped boat.
+Heavy equipment available includes a trailer-mounted drill rig with mud-rotary, auger, and coring capabilities, a vibracoring system, a sub-bottom acoustic profiling system, and a 24-foot specially equipped boat.
 The boat is unique, containing state-of-the-art, high-frequency profiling and Global Positioning System technology.
+A Cesium 137 analyzer is available for age-dating sediments and soils.
 Students interested in the engineering/hydrogeology aspects of geology have at their disposal digital data loggers and transducers to instrument aquifers, watersheds, and slopes.
 These data collection systems allow for monitoring remote sites and permit downloading of information directly to laptop computers.
 A Time Domain Reflectometery (TDR) volumetric moisture probe allows for rapid in situ characterization of volumetric soil moisture, integral to water infiltration and recharge studies.
 A Guelph permeameter is available for characterization of in situ permeability.
-Geochemistry and petrology laboratories include a capillary electrophoresis unit for water-chemistry studies, an automated Siemens XRF for major and trace element analysis of rocks, a scanning electron microscope, and a CHNS Elemental Analyzer with a liquid and solid autosampler.
+Geochemistry and petrology laboratories include a capillary electrophoresis unit for water-chemistry studies, a new automated Rigaku X-ray fluorescence (XRF) spectrometer for major and trace element analysis of soils, sediments and rocks, a Siemens D5000 X-ray diffractometer (XRD) instrument for mineral identification, an automated micro-sampling device, a scanning electron microscope, and a CHNS Elemental Analyzer with a liquid and solid autosampler.
 Support labs include a soil-testing lab, microscope, and sample preparation facilities.
 A Leica M-420 polarizing macroscope and universal stage microscope are available for structural petrofabric analysis.
 An Olympus research microscope equipped with a high-resolution digital camera and UV fluorescence is also available for thin section work.
+A Malvern laser particle size analyzer and VSM magnetic susceptibility instruments are available.
+A Thermo-Electron stable isotope mass spectrometer has just been acquired and will be operable early in 2009.
+A paleomagnetic laboratory is planned for construction in 2009, along with a laboratory for investigating nanoparticle transport in saturated flow systems.
 Two computer laboratories are available for student use.
 One contains Sun workstations and a limited number of Pentium computers for special applications.
 The Remote Sensing and GIS laboratory contains Windows NT workstations, associated servers and peripheral devices.
 An extensive geology research library is housed in the Jesse Jones Science Library with a smaller reference collection located in the Baylor Sciences Building.